 Engines must back into the station.

-The building does not meet current fire safety codes.
+Firefighters are forced to reside in a fire station that does not meet current fire safety codes.

-Inability to hold training, which affects Stillwater’s Insurance Service Office (ISO) rating and your personal insurance rates.
+Inability to hold department training, which affects Stillwater’s Insurance Service Office (ISO) rating and your personal insurance rates.

-Summary.
 As the need for public safety grows in the community, so does fire protection.
 The City of Stillwater and the Stillwater Fire Department are committed to providing the most comprehensive services to the citizens of Stillwater.

 Tom Bradley serves as the chief of the Stillwater Fire Department.
 You may reach him at 405.533.8550 or email@example.com.